google/clasp/README.md

 - `--no-localhost`: Do not run a local server, manually enter code instead.
 - `--creds <file>`: Use custom credentials used for `clasp run`.
 Saves a `.clasprc.json` file to current working directory.
 This file should be private!
+- `--use-project-scopes`: Include scopes from `appsscript.json` in addition to the default clasp scopes.
+Useful for `clasp run` when your script requires runtime scopes.
 - `--redirect-port <port>`: Specify a custom port for the local redirect server during the login process.
 Useful for environments where a specific port is required.

 #### Examples